coderamen666/srd-v3.5-md/spells/spells-s.md

 resisted, the spell is dispelled.
 If not, the weapon has its normal full effect on that creature for the duration of the spell.

-The weapon that you get is often a force replica of your deity's own personal weapon.
+The weapon that you get is often a force replica of your deity’s own personal weapon.
 A cleric without a deity gets a weapon based on his alignment.
 A neutral cleric without a deity can create a *spiritual weapon* of any alignment, provided he is acting at least generally in